 The Holy Spirit is a Person

 From verse 17, we see the end - Jesus says, talking of the Holy Spirit, ‘For he lives with you but will be in you.’
-They knew the presence of the Holy Spirit, and from time to time they’d known his power enabling them as disciples to do miracles.
-We see this on their missionary journeys and we see that they're performing miracles in the name of Jesus, There's some greater reality being promised - he will be in you.
-That's like a permanent indwelling in power.
+They knew the presence of the Holy Spirit, and from time to time they had known his power enabling them as disciples to do miracles.
+We see this on their missionary journeys and we see that they are performing miracles in the name of Jesus, There is a greater reality being promised - he will be in you.
+That is like a permanent indwelling in power.
 The other thing we need to say about the Holy Spirit is, the Holy Spirit is described always here in personal terms.
-It's ‘he’ not ‘it’.
+It is ‘he’ not ‘it’.
 The amazing reality that the Holy Spirit is a person, like you and I are people, like Jesus is a person, like the Father is a personal God.
-That reality is very clear in this passage and of course in many other places but it's worth just reflecting on this reality, because many people easily think that the Holy Spirit is some kind of a force of God - some kind of an impersonal force, perhaps like electricity: electricity is unseen, like the Holy Spirit; electricity is powerful like the Holy Spirit.
-But electricity is impersonal - it's a force.
-It doesn't have a will of its own, so to speak.
-It's part of the physical laws of this world.
-It doesn't distinguish between good and evil; it doesn't have any personal relationships.
+That reality is very clear in this passage and of course in many other places but it is worth reflecting on this reality, because many people easily think that the Holy Spirit is some kind of a force of God, an impersonal force perhaps like electricity: electricity is unseen, like the Holy Spirit; electricity is powerful like the Holy Spirit.
+But electricity is impersonal - it is a force.
+It does n ot have a will of its own, so to speak.
+It is part of the physical laws of this world.
+It does not distinguish between good and evil; it does not have any personal relationships.
 It is just a powerful force in the physical world which we have to harness and use for the good.
 The Holy Spirit is not an impersonal force.
 The Holy Spirit is a person; he is God himself.
 The astonishing reality of Christianity is that the person of the Holy Spirit comes and lives within the Christian in a unique way when we are born again, and fills us with the power to live the Christian life.
 We are in a personal relationship with the living God through the Holy Spirit's personal presence within us.
 We can talk to him; he can communicate to us in a personal way.
 We can learn from this passage something about the Holy Spirit as a person and some functions of the Holy Spirit are indicated.

 The Holy Spirit is the Advocate